thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 ![](images/data_example.png)

 ## Results
-The classification task was solved across a split of subjects (1-8 for training, 10-12 for validation) with clear evidence of generalization.
-This performance was achieved by training a 4.4 million parameter ResNet-style model for about three hours:
+This classification task was solved across a split of subjects with clear evidence of generalization.
+In other words, the model was trained on eight subjects and generalized almost perfectly to three novel subjects.
+This performance was achieved by training a 4.4 million parameter ResNet-style architecture for about three hours:

 ![](images/balanced_val_accuracy_small.png)